 5. Similarly, native bees—of which about 80 percent are solitary, which means they don’t have colonies or hives—need areas to dig small tunnels in the ground in which to place egg chambers.
 They need dead wood to bore into or pithy stems like blackberry or elderberry in which to place egg chambers.
 Leaving this type of vegetation or bare, sparsely vegetated ground will help these species immensely.

-6. Finally, nectar and nesting or larval host plants should be fairly close to the nectar and pollen sources.
+6. Finally, nesting or larval host plants should be near the nectar and pollen sources.
 Some species, like the monarch, are thought to need milkweed patches a few miles apart, but some bee and butterfly species don’t venture farther than a couple of hundred feet.
-So the arrangement of nectar, pollen, and nesting and larval hosts on the landscape is important.
+So the landscape's arrangement of nectar, pollen, nesting, and larval hosts is important.